gesslar/glpu/doc/wiki/simul_efun/object.md

 ### PARAMETERS

-    string str - The search string specifying the objects to locate. object [player] - The player object to use as a reference for searching. int [no_arr] - If specified, only a single object or 0 will be returned, otherwise an array of objects may be returned.
+* `string str` - The search string specifying the objects to locate.

-### RETURNS
+* `object [player]` - The player object to use as a reference for searching.

-    mixed - The located object(s), or 0 if not found.
+* `int [no_arr]` - If specified, only a single object or 0 will be returned, otherwise an array of objects may be returned.

 ## DESCRIPTION